 Can DWP Debt Management take money from my wages?

-The DWP should write to you before starting the direct earnings attachment, and you may be able to avoid the DEA by agreeing to pay the debt in instalments instead.
+You may be able to avoid the DEA by agreeing payment instalments instead.

 How long can DWP Debt Management chase me for a debt?